 Silva took over a young pitching staff in 2012 that returned no seniors and needed to replace its closer, after Casey Hauptman was picked in the 26th round of the 2011 MLB Draft by the New York Mets.

-Under Silva’s guidance in 2012, true freshman Kyle Kubat emerged as one of the most consistent starters in NU’s rotation during the end of the season.
+Under Silva’s guidance in 2012, Kubat, then a true freshaman, emerged as one of the most consistent starters in NU’s rotation during the end of the season.
 Kubat, who won his final three starts during Big Ten play, was named a Freshman All-American by Collegiate Baseball, a third-team All-Big Ten performer and was selected to the Big Ten All-Freshman team.

 In the bullpen, Dylan Vogt developed into the Huskers’ most dangerous arm late in games.
 The Omaha native posted a 1.84 ERA over 53.2 innings of work, while striking out 34 and giving up just five extra-base hits all year, including no home runs.